Choi Si-won: Debut with Super Junior and Super Junior-M

 In March 2006, SM Entertainment began to recruit new members for the next Super Junior generation.
 However, plans changed and the company declared a halt in forming future Super Junior generations.
 Following the addition of thirteenth member Kyuhyun, the group dropped the suffix "05" and became officially credited as Super Junior.
-The re-polished group's first CD single "U" was released on 7 June 2006, which was their most successful single until the release of "Sorry, Sorry" in March 2009, which helped them achieve global success.
+The re-polished group's first CD single "U" was released on June 7, 2006, which was their most successful single until the release of "Sorry, Sorry" in March 2009, which helped them achieve global success.

 In April 2008, Choi was put into seven-member sub-group Super Junior-M, a Mandopop subgroup of Super Junior for the Chinese music industry.
-They debuted in China at the 8th Annual Music Chart Awards, simultaneously with the release of their first music video, "U" on 8 April 2008.
-This was followed by the release of the debut Chinese-language studio album, Me in selected provinces in China on 23 April and 2 May in Taiwan.
+They debuted in China at the 8th Annual Music Chart Awards, simultaneously with the release of their first music video, "U" on April 8, 2008.
+This was followed by the release of the debut Chinese-language studio album, Me in selected provinces in China on April 23 and May 2 in Taiwan.

-Acting career
+On July 5, 2023, Super Junior-L.S.S., a sub-unit group consisting of Super Junior bandmates Choi, Leeteuk, and Shindong, debuted with their first Japanese single "シャッタ閉めろ／Shatta Shimero".
+The trio later made their official Korean debut on January 22, 2024 with the single "Suit Up".

+Solo ventures

 In 2006, Choi was cast in the Hong Kong epic film A Battle of Wits, playing the role of the Liang Prince.
 This also marks his film debut.
 Choi received praise from co-star Andy Lau, who stated that Choi sets a good example for Hong Kong actors.

 In 2007, Choi starred in Attack on the Pin-Up Boys along with other Super Junior members.
 The same year, he was cast in MBC's two-episode mini series Legend of Hyang Dan.

 After a three-year hiatus, Choi returned to the screen with SBS' romantic comedy Oh!
 My Lady.
 The same year, he starred in the big-budget spy series Athena: Goddess of War, a spin-off to the 2009 hit drama Iris.
 He plays a data analyst and rookie elite agent.

 In 2011, Choi headlined KBS' action drama Poseidon.
-The same year, he starred in his first taiwanese drama Skip Beat! with Ivy Chen and fellow band member Donghae.
+The same year, he starred in his first Taiwanese drama Skip Beat! with Ivy Chen and fellow band member Donghae.
 The series is a live-action adaptation of Japanese shōjo manga titled Skip Beat! by Yoshiki Nakamura.

 In 2012, Choi starred in SBS' comedy satire drama The King of Dramas, based around Korean television production.
 He plays Kang Hyun-min, a top celebrity with a prickly personality.

 Choi starred in multiple projects in 2015.
 He co-starred in Hong Kong historical-action film Dragon Blade with Jackie Chan, crime thriller Helios and sports drama To the Fore alongside Eddie Peng and Shawn Dou.
 He also starred in the Chinese romance drama Fall In Love With You Again and was cast in Billion Dollar Heir, a Chinese adaptation of the 2013 hit drama The Heirs.